Mr. Right (2015 film): Plot

 Ex-CIA agent and ex-mercenary Francis Munch kills those who try to hire him.
 On his way from such a kill, a team including Espinoza tries to kill him; his ex-partner and trainer Ed Hopper, reconsiders his involvement immediately beforehand, and remains only to listen and confirm his assessment of the situation.

 Martha McKay is asked out by Munch and they are smitten.
 Munch dodges an assassination attempt by Espinoza, and they spend the night chastely.
 The next evening, they meet for dinner, where Munch reluctantly kills Espinoza when attacked.
 Over hot chocolate, he shows Martha his belief that underlying all physical objects lies a current that can be precognitively anticipated, and both of them have it.
 Munch throws a kitchen knife high in the air and catches it safely as it falls between them.
 Martha freaks out until he throws a knife at her, which she catches by the blade without being cut.
 They then have an intimate night.

 "Von" Cartigan is the sole survivor of a prior spree in which Munch killed the Pirrello heroin syndicate, and, as Munch shoots those who hire him, with his partner Johnny Moon tries to set up his brother Richard to be killed.
 Instead, a middleman is sent who Munch kills in front of Martha, frightening her enough to ask him to give her some space.
 Richard sends Moon, Von, and 10 other hitmen to Martha's, including a gunman named Steve.

-Hopper meets Martha at her apartment, but is subdued by Francis, his former partner.
-Steve gets Munch with buckshot.
+Hopper meets Martha at her apartment, but is subdued by Munch, his former partner.
+Steve gets Munch with birdshot.
 From cover, Munch shoots one of Von's hired men dead, talks another into leaving, and kneecaps the remainder.
 Having previously shown Von mercy at the Pirrello job, and, getting ready to kill Von, he's again hit by Steve (whom he respects for his skills) with a bat while Moon grabs Martha.
-Hopper arrives and shoots the kneecapped men dead, but while his back is turned, Francis escapes.
+Hopper arrives and shoots the kneecapped men dead, but while his back is turned, Munch escapes.